 What is Home Rule?

-Home rule involves the authority of a local government to prevent state government intervention with its operations.
+Home rule is the authority of a local government to prevent state government intervention with its operations.
 Home Rule is defined as the right to local self-government including the powers to regulate for the protection of the public health, safety, morals, and welfare; to license; to tax; and to incur debt.

 Simply put: Local decisions, locally made.